 In order to maximize today's NTC, TSOs deliberately assume that some market directions are unlikely to happen for the day ahead.
 TSOs are aware that the security may not be fulfilled in those unlikely directions.
+However in current ATC methods the probability of reaching the unlikely direction is very low and ATCs are not limited for these directions.
 If TSOs would not apply this practice, today's NTCs would be much lower, since it would always be like a worst-case scenario.
-This is one of the main flaws of NTC; as such we can clearly state that FB improves the security of supply.
+In FB methods, the notion of unlikely corners disappears, therefore the capacity domain is not limited by unlikely conditions.
+This is one of the main drawbacks of NTC; as such we can clearly state that FB improves the security of supply.
 This point is detailed in section 2.4.